HasanGoni/HasanGoni.github.io/_posts/2021-07-08-Command Line Basics.md

+* This tutorial is taken from Corey schafer youtube video

 * At first we need to configure the global configuration.
 That means who is working with the projects
 * `` git config --global user.name "HasanGoni"``
 * `` git config --global user.email "hasanme1412@gmail.com"``